0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/tx-prioritization-egp.md

 In order to calculate the $\texttt{EffectivePercentage}$, one option is to consider pricing resources based on the number of consumed counters within the Polygon zkEVM's proving system.

-However, understanding this metric can be challenging for users because stating the efficiency through counters is intricate.
+However, understanding this metric can be challenging for users because stating the efficiency through counters is a bit complicated.

 For positive UX's sake, a better alternative is taken.
 A formula involving gas is applied, as it is more user-friendly.